jetnew/academicpages/_posts/2020-11-27-genetic-algorithm-a-tutorial.md

 - Crossing-over refers to a swapping of segments of 2 parents' genes, producing a child individual with a new gene combination.
 - Mutation is a random perturbation of genes based on a probability.

-Process:
-1. Generate the initial population of individuals.
-2. Repeat until convergence:
-  1. Compute fitness of the population.
-  2. Select the fittest individuals (parent subpopulation).
-  3. Perform crossing-over between parents to produce children.
-  4. Perform mutation on the population.
-3. Select the fittest individual of the population as the solution.

 # Optimization Problem: Linear Regression

+Evolutionary algorithms can serve as "black box" optimisation algorithms without needing to solving the objective function analytically.
 To illustrate that evolutionary algorithms can optimise, the simple linear regression problem is used.
-Define a linear function $y = mx + c + \epsilon$ to be modelled, where $m=1$, $c=0$, $\epsilon\sim N(0,1)$ represents gradient, y-intercept and noise respectively.
+Define a linear function:
+$$y = mx + c + \epsilon$$
+to be modelled by a linear regression model, where $m=1$, $c=0$, $\epsilon\sim N(0,1)$ represents gradient, y-intercept and Gaussian noise respectively.

 ```python